mapninja/CV/ShortCV.md

 On Request

 ## Professional Objective
-* To allow researchers to do more meaningful work by helping them investigate, quantify and solve spatial problems.
+To enable researchers to do more meaningful work by helping them investigate, quantify and solve spatial problems

 ## Expertise
  * 20+ years of experience building and supporting geospatial data and technology services & solutions for research and teaching in R1 universities